common.rb

 Result:

 What happens here is that at each step in the chain, it iterates over every element in the enumerator, producing an array that has the subsequent method in the chain invoked on it, and so forth.
-Let’s see what happens when we make this lazy, which just requires adding a call to lazy on the enumerator we get from times:
+Let’s see what happens when we make this lazy, which just requires adding a call to

 Result:

 Finally, an example that gives us a huge memory usage win, without adding a lot of extra code!
 Note that if we didn’t need to accumulate any results at the end, for instance, if each item was saved to the database and could then be forgotten, there would be even less memory usage.
-To make a lazy enumerable evaluate at the end of the chain, just add a final call to force.
+To make a lazy enumerable evaluate at the end of the chain, just add a final call to

-Another thing to note about the example is that the chain starts with a call to times prior to lazy, which uses very little memory since it just returns an enumerator that will generate an integer each time it’s invoked.
+, which uses very little memory since it just returns an enumerator that will generate an integer each time it’s invoked.
 So if an enumerable can be used instead of a big array at the beginning of the chain, that will help.

 One real-world application of building an enumerable to lazily feed into some sort of processing pipeline is processing paginated data.
 So rather than requesting all the pages and putting them into one big array, they could be exposed through an enumerator that nicely hides all the pagination details.
 This could look something like: